Esedicol/Algorithms/README.md

 Delete account –– Users can delete their account

 Log out –– Log out from the system.
-Persistence is in play for when the user runs the program again at a later time
+Persistence is in play for when the user runs the program again at a later time.

+NB: This isnt the completed project.